Dealing with Stress: A Web-based Educational Series

 What exactly is stress and how is it affecting you?
 What can you do to cope with stress and keep it at a manageable level?
 If you have ever asked yourself these questions, this free web-based educational series is for you.

-This series makes information about stress easily available to you.
 This series was developed by the Minnesota Sowing the Seeds of Hope Coalition and various partners, including the University of Minnesota Extension Center for Family Development.
-The principle author of this series was Dr. Katherine (Kay) M. Slama with Slama Consulting.
-While it was tailored to those in agriculture, the information contained in these workshops are applicable to anyone who feels stress on a regular basis.
+The principle author of this series is Dr. Katherine (Kay) M. Slama with Slama Consulting.
+While tailored to those in agriculture, the information contained in these workshops are applicable to anyone who feels stress on a regular basis.
 Find out more about the development of this series.

 About the Workshops

 This Dealing with Stress series will help you: